Patent Pending USPTO #63/997,982

 PDF 2.0 — The Latest Standard

 PDF.js and pdfium were built around older PDF specifications and have gradually adopted newer features over time.
-PDFox.js was designed from scratch on PDF 2.0 (ISO 32000-2:2020) — the most current revision of the PDF standard, published with Errata Collection 2.
+The DNPR engine was designed from scratch on the latest PDF 2.0 standard — the most current revision, not a retrofit of older specifications.

-PDF 2.0 introduces CAdES (CMS Advanced Electronic Signatures) with PAdES support, replacing the deprecated adbe.pkcs7.sha1.
-Full PKCS#7/CMS signing built in.
+PDF 2.0 introduces advanced digital signatures with long-term validation support, replacing deprecated legacy formats.
+Full signing and verification built in.

 UTF-8 String Encoding